fboschetty/MAGEMinEnsemble/docs/src/tutorial.md

 It utilises existing thermodynamic databases allowing it to perform calculations across a broad compositional and intensive variable space.
 See the [MAGEMin Github](https://github.com/ComputationalThermodynamics/MAGEMin) and [companion paper](https://doi.org/10.1029/2022GC010427) for further details.

-`MAGEMin_C` is a Julia wrapper for `MAGEMin` and provides a more user-friendly interface for performing simulations using `MAGEMin`, and is utilised by MAGEMinEnsemble for performing many fractional-crystallisation simulations.
+`MAGEMin_C` provides a more user-friendly Julia-based interface for performing simulations using `MAGEMin`, and is utilised by MAGEMinEnsemble for performing many fractional-crystallisation simulations.

 ## Single Calculations